 You could also be a combination of two or all, so it’s important to identify your type, and eat the right foods for your body type.

-The various ways in which you could make the effect of your pranamaya kosha lighter, is by working with the prana energy through a number of self-healing practices.
+The various ways in which you could make the effect of your pranamaya kosha lighter, is by working with the prana, or life force energy through a number of self-healing practices.
 Here are just three tips to get you started.

 #1 – Pranayama